-Back Country Horsemen of Washington (BCHW -our parent organization) is a 501 (c) 3 organization with 34 chapters across the state dedicated to: keeping trails open for all users; education horse/stock users in Leave-No-Trace practices; and providing volunteer service to resource agencies.
+Back Country Horsemen of Washington (BCHW -our parent organization) is a 501 (c) 3 organization with 34 chapters across the state dedicated to: keeping trails open for all users; educating horse/stock users in Leave-No-Trace practices; and providing volunteer service to resource agencies.

 We are networked with Back Country Horsemen of America (BCHA), in 25 other states.
 Come join us for good friendship, good information, volunteer opportunities and a chance to make a difference!

 BCHW is affiliated with the Back Country Horsemen of America and therefore adopts the BCHA mission statement as follows: